 –FIRST, go to Fafsa.ed.gov and create a FSA ID for both you and your child.
 Then, fill out the FAFSA4caster.
 This will give you an idea of how to fill out the actual form when it is time.
 It will also give you an idea of all of the information you will need for filling out the dang thing!
 You will need your federal tax information, social security number, W2s, and any asset information.
 Filling out the 4caster will give you an idea of aid eligibility for decision making.
 Do this now, as in after you finish reading this blog post.

 Once the FAFSA is filled out, be sure that the colleges of choice are notified that you have submitted the complete form.
 This is also a good time to check each college’s website for admissions requirements and scholarship opportunities at the school.
 You really need to dig for this information sometimes, but is worth the extra effort.
-Every penny that your child is given by the college, is one less penny out of your pocket, or your child’s!
+Every penny that your child is given is one less out of your pocket, or your child’s.

-Another form you might need to fill out is the CSS Profile. https://student.collegeboard.org/css-financial-aid-profile.
-This asks for lots more information than the FAFSA but is necessary for many private colleges.
-This is how they decide to distribute their non-federal aid, in other words, merit-based aid.
-It is $25 for the first college you have to submit this to and $16 for each college after.
+Another form you may need to fill out is the CSS Profile, https://student.collegeboard.org/css-financial-aid-profile.
+This asks for lots more information than the FAFSA, but is necessary for many private colleges.
+This is how they decide to distribute their non-federal aid, in other words, merit based aid.
+It is $25 for the first college you have to submit this to, and $16 for each college after.
 (I will say, we didn’t have to do this for my son who is attending a private school.
-He received a much larger financial aid package from this private school than the local state school–many thousands more, so filling this out might be helpful if they require it.
+He received a much larger financial aid package from this private school than the local state school–many thousands more, so filling this out might be helpful, if they require it.
 Make sure it’s necessary before filling it out though.)

-In my opinion, getting student loans may not be worth it in the end.
+I will say that, in my opinion, getting student loans may not be worth it in the end.
 Is a gap year for better finances an option?
-Outside scholarships are great, but start looking for your senior year.
+Outside scholarships are great, but start looking before your senior year.
 Weigh all of your options and do the math.
-Will your major and work experience by the end of college provide you hopefully with a job that will give you the income needed to pay back your loans?
+Will your major and work experience by the end of college provide you hopefully with a job that will give you the income needed to pay back your loans.
 Student loans are a whole other blog post as well because they are terrible things to start your life with after college.

 So, that is the low down on the FAFSA.
 It is not something to ignore or forget.
 It will make a difference to what you and your family will have to pay.